 We welcome anyone in their 20s, 30s and beyond, who wants to grapple with spiritual questions and enjoy the company of other seekers in transition.

-Following the 11am service, we often meet to share a meal and discussion.
-Every year we choose a theme for our meetings – a book, a prayer practice, or a theological issue – to pursue.
+We sometimes choose a theme for our meetings – a book, a prayer practice, or a theological issue.
 Bridge members are a diverse crowd, and we always have a variety of viewpoints represented.

 The best way to keep in touch with us is to be added to our email list.
 Contact the Rev. Susan Richardson for more information.